Furniture Glossary®

 A writing desk is a type of desk that is typically smaller than a traditional desk, often consisting of only a writing-friendly surface and a storage drawer.

-An adaptable desk that allows you to alternate between sitting and standing as you work.
+A sit stand desk is an adaptable desk that allows you to alternate between sitting and standing as you work.
 These desks feature adjustable bases that allow you to adjust the writing surface to various heights, and they’re beneficial for those who want optimized mobility while working.

 Accessories & Décor